nullren/crypto-key-tool/README.md

 - you have a WIF key in a compressed format and want to convert it to an uncompressed format
 - you have a key for testnet and want to use it in mainnet or vice versa

+Are they good reasons?
+Maybe not.
 It's not the most important piece of software.